energysistem/manuals/42174 - AQUATIC/en/06-main_functions.md

 To pair the speaker with the last device again, you only need to turn on the *Energy Music Box Aquatic Bluetooth* and the synchronization will start automatically.

-If you want to pair another Bluetooth® device, keep the CONTROL TALK button (5).
+If you want to pair another Bluetooth® device, keep the PLAY/PAUSE AND BT PARING button (3).
 The current pair will stop and the device will start another Bluetooth® synchronization.

 ### Line-in mode.